AllThingsSmitty/mega-nav/README.md

 ### How'd You Do It?

 This implementation uses just CSS and nothing else.
-The mega nav is hidden until you hover over the menu item:
+After creating a menu list, add `<div class="mega-menu">` to the menu item where the mega nav should display.
+The following `mega-menu` class will hide teh menu:

 ```css
 .mega-menu {